hzhangSDU/MBAO-FAD/README.md

 ## Result

-**Figure 1** shows the performance of the proposed MBFAD-EAO algorithm on the PM10 dataset.
-And, We are lucky that the proposed MBFAD-EAO algorithm gets performance improvement on 10 real-world datasets.
+**Figure 1** shows the performance of the proposed MBAO-FAD algorithm on the PM10 dataset.
+And, We are lucky that the proposed MBAO-FAD algorithm gets performance improvement on 10 real-world datasets.

 <p align="center">
 <img src="./pic/PM10_MBFAD_EAO.png" height = "400" alt="" align=center />
 <br><br>
-<b>Figure 1.</b> the performance of the proposed MBFAD-EAO algorithm.
+<b>Figure 1.</b> the performance of the proposed MBAO-FAD algorithm.
 </p>